GeometryDash-Lightsync/.github/profile/README.md

 ## How to Install ⚒️

-**You dont have to install Geode or your Geometry Dash application, Lightsync has its own separated app for both softwares**
+**You dont have to uninstall Geode or your Geometry Dash application, Lightsync has its own separated app for both softwares, so all your stuff will not get replaced/modified/removed**

 <details>